nikudaorg/firmly-reactive/readme.md

   //
   // oh, I think I know. the thing is that 'set' is not even always available to anything, the lifetime of which is smaller than the lifetime of scope.
   // how to refactor it then though...
+  // i know! the thing is that I don't even need to update localState anywhere except in its volatile definition scope.
+  // so I can entirely exclude the 'set' from anything that is volatile, but leaves its volatile scope
   //
   // btw what about some sort of useDerived here?